-Net cash provided by operating activities decreased during the three months ended March 31, 2018, compared to the same period last year, primarily due to an increase in cash paid for income taxes and cash paid for interest on our debt obligations, partially offset by an increase in interest income and a decrease in cash paid to suppliers and employees.
-The increase in cash paid for income taxes was primarily due to the foreign withholding taxes paid on the repatriation of \$1.15 billion to the U.S. The increase in cash paid for interest was due to interest paid on the Senior Notes issued in July 2017 and an increase in contingent interest on our Subordinated Convertible Debentures.
+Net cash provided by operating activities decreased during the six months ended June 30, 2018, compared to the same period last year, primarily due to increases in cash paid for income taxes and cash paid for interest on our debt obligations, partially offset by increases in cash received from customers and interest income, and a decrease in cash paid to suppliers and employees.
+The increase in cash paid for income taxes was primarily due to the foreign withholding taxes paid on the repatriation of \$1.15 billion to the U.S in the first quarter of 2018.
+The increase in cash paid for interest was due to interest paid on the 2027 Senior Notes which were issued in July 2017, and an increase in contingent interest on our Subordinated Convertible Debentures.
+Cash received from customers increased primarily due to higher domain name registrations and renewals, and the increases in the .net domain name registration fees in February 2018.
 Cash received from interest income increased due to increases in interest rates and our investments in debt securities.
 Cash paid to suppliers and employees decreased primarily due to timing of certain vendor payments.